knpuniversity/ansible/knpu/ansistrano/database-setup.md

 Beautiful!
 And *now*, we've got some great data to get us started.
-Next, let's talk more about migrations... because if you're not careful, you may temporarily take down your site!
+Next, let's talk more about migrations... because if you're not careful, you may temporarily take your site down!
 That's not as bad as emptying the production database, but it still ain't great.